 Another important reminder is that, while we have gathered more national data than are otherwise available, we cannot account for all the persons held in restrictive housing.
 Our materials come primarily from prison system administrators, and most prison systems do not include jails, which are often run at the local level, or juvenile facilities.
 We know that as of midyear 2016, about 740,700 people were confined in county and city jails in the United States; some of these detainees were held in isolation.
 As noted, we did send surveys to four major metropolitan jail systems that are ASCA members.
 We received information from two, which enabled us to provide a snapshot of restrictive housing in the jails in Los Angeles and in Philadelphia.
 We also did not gather data on restrictive housing in immigration and military facilities.
-Moreover, some jurisdictions, large numbers of state prisoners are sent to local jails, to private facilities, or to other venues about which information on restrictive housing was not available.
+Moreover, some jurisdictions gave information on less than all of their prison population as of the fall of 2017, and, in some jurisdictions, large numbers of state prisoners are sent to local jails, to private facilities, or to other venues about which information on restrictive housing was not available.